The Atlantic: Critique and controversies

-On January 14, 2013, The Atlantics website published "sponsor content" promoting David Miscavige, the leader of the Church of Scientology.
-While the magazine had previously published advertising looking like articles, this was widely criticized.
-The page comments were moderated by the marketing team, not by editorial staff, and comments critical of the church were being removed.
+On January 14, 2013, The Atlantics website published sponsored content promoting David Miscavige, the leader of the Church of Scientology.
+While the magazine had previously published advertising with the appearance of an article, this was widely criticized.
+The page comments were moderated by the marketing team, not by editorial staff, and comments critical of the church were removed.
 Later that day, The Atlantic removed the piece from its website and issued an apology.

+In 2018 The Atlantic published a cover story by Jesse Singal titled "When Children Say They're Trans" which involved undisclosed consultation with 4thWaveNow, an anti-trans group.
+The article was criticized by transgender people, parents of trans children, journalists, and other researchers.
+The Atlantic went on to publish a series of critical responses.

-In 2019, the magazine published an expose on the allegations against movie director Bryan Singer that "sent Singer's career into a tailspin".
-It was originally contracted to Esquire magazine, but the writers moved it there due to what New York Times reporter Ben Smith described as Hearst magazines' "timid" nature.
-"There's not a lot of nuance here", Jeffrey Goldberg said.
-"They spiked a story that should have been published in the public interest for reasons unknown."
+In 2019, the magazine published an exposé on the allegations against movie director Bryan Singer that "sent Mr. Singer's career into a tailspin", according to New York Times reporter Ben Smith.
+It was originally contracted to Esquire magazine, but the writers moved it there due to what Smith described as Hearst Magazines's "timid" nature.
+Jeffrey Goldberg said "There's not a lot of nuance here, they spiked a story that should have been published in the public interest for reasons unknown."

 In June 2020, The Atlantic faced legal action in Japan that claimed defamation and invasion of privacy in the article "When the Presses Stop" by Molly Ball, published in the January/February 2018 edition, which led to numerous removals, corrections and clarifications after a settlement was reached in January 2024.
 The lawsuit highlighted fact-checking and ethical concerns, bringing attention to the magazine's editorial practices.